Kestrel's Adventure Challenge:

 How to get your prize:

-Drop by the Get Outside Center, 186 Main Street, Gloucester, with your photos, sketches, completed Challenge Board, and anything else you'd like to share.
-Or email email@example.com with photos of your adventures and your completed board.
+Drop by our office at, 9 May Street, Beverly, MA with your photos, sketches, completed Challenge Board, and anything else you'd like to share.
+Or email firstname.lastname@example.org with photos of your adventures and your completed board.
 Although we'd love for you to send along photos, videos and stories for fun as you go, please note that a completed challenge should be sent as one final submission all together.